Print-On-Demand vs Offset Printing: Which Wins?

 This is a guest post by Jessica Ruscello, a copywriter at Blurb, Inc. Jessica is also a writer, teacher, and photographer who makes her mark with empty coffee cups, ink spills, and red lipstick.
-She’s passionate about creativity, people, and the written word.
-She believes anything worth doing is worth doing beautifully.
-When not chasing the perfect sentence, she’s stalking Bay Area beauty camera in-hand, amazed and grateful that she gets to call San Francisco her home.

 How can you make sure you're getting the most return out of it?
 Let's find out.

-- You choose your format.
+- Choose your format.
 From coffee-table books to magazines to trade paperbacks, print-on-demand is compatible with any format you’d find in a bookstore.
 The more copies you order, the more cost-effective customization becomes (higher volume order makes it possible to try different endsheets, ribbon markers, or cover styles).
 That said, standard commercial sizes and papers are readily available across printers.

 - Every time someone orders your book, the order is sent to the printer.
 Digital printers print and assemble your book all in one place.

 - The book is shipped to the retailer, who forwards it to your reader.
 In some cases, the customer will be able to get the print book in under one hour!